the4thdoctor/pg_chameleon/README.rst

 The copy_max_memory is just an estimate.
 The average rows size is extracted from mysql's informations schema and can be outdated.
 If the copy process fails for memory error check the failing table's row length and the number of rows for each slice.

-The batch is processed every time the replica stream is empty, when a DDL is captured or when the MySQL switches to another log segment (ROTATE EVENT).
-Therefore the replica_batch_size  is the limit for when a write happens in PostgreSQL.
-The parameter controls also the size of the batch replayed by pg_engine.process_batch.

-The current implementation is sequential.

-Read the replica -> Store the rows -> Replays the stored rows.

-The version 2.0 will improve this aspect.

 Python 3 is supported but only from version 3.3 as required by mysql-replication .

 The lag is determined using the last received event timestamp and the postgresql timestamp.
 If the mysql is read only the lag will increase because